IsmaelKiprop/SecureNote/README.md

-# SecureNote Project
+# GuardianNote Project

 ## Overview
-SecureNote is a secure note-taking application that prioritizes the protection of sensitive information.
+GuardianNote is a secure note-taking application that prioritizes the protection of sensitive information.
 This project aims to provide a robust and secure platform for individuals to store their confidential notes with confidence.

 ## Team